Compassionate Legal Advocacy For Car Accident Victims

 An automobile accident is frightening and traumatic for everyone involved.
 If you were injured in an accident caused by another motorist, a personal injury lawsuit may be able to help you recover compensation for damages.
 If your driving appeared to cause the accident, you may understandably be worried about how to protect yourself and what to do next.

-Our Chattanooga car accident attorneys are seasoned civil litigators with a complete understanding of how personal injury claims are adjudicated in Tennessee.
-No matter the circumstances of the accident, we have likely been there and done that, and our knowledgeable team is ready to provide the capable representation you deserve.
+At Kuebler and Associates, PLLC, our founder, attorney Michael Kuebler, has a diverse professional history, including working as an auto insurance claims adjuster at a national carrier on behalf of injured motorists and those who caused injuries.
+He is a seasoned civil litigator with a complete understanding of how personal injury claims are adjudicated in Tennessee.
+No matter the circumstances of your accident, he has likely been there and done that, so our knowledgeable team is ready to provide the capable representation you deserve.

 After a car accident, you should:

 - Stay at the scene.
 If you caused the wreck, it is extremely important that you do not leave the crash site.
 Doing so constitutes a “hit and run,” which is a Class C misdemeanor in Tennessee.
 Committing a hit-and-run also makes you more vulnerable to a civil lawsuit.